zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ```

 Basically, you may want to have at least as much (yarn) "containers" (container may hold a map or a reduce task) on your cluster as you have CPU cores or hardware threads.
 Despite that, you configure your container count based on available memory in your cluster.
 1-2GB of memory per container may be a good starting point.
+For e.g: If you have 64 GB of memory and 32 threads, start with 2GB per container to tune 32 containers per node.

 In CDH you can do this with: (just example values! follow a more sophisticated tutorial on how to set up your cluster!):